MartinezAgullo/agents-crewai-tactical-multimodal/mqtt/README.md

 MQTT consumer integration for CrewAI tactical agents with real-time message processing capabilities.
 To run the MQTT we use Podamn but you can use Docker intead or run Mosquitto directly wityout containers.

+The follwoing instructions are to set up MQTT, a producer and a consumer with [MQTTAgentConsumer](https://github.com/MartinezAgullo/agents-crewai-tactical-multimodal/blob/main/mqtt/mqtt_consumer_agent.py).
+The `mqtt_consumer_agent.py` is just for tests, the [main code](https://github.com/MartinezAgullo/agents-crewai-tactical-multimodal/blob/main/src/main.py) incorporates its own consumer.

 ## Files
 - `mqtt_client.py` - Base MQTT client wrapper
 - `mqtt_producer.py` - Test message producer